Syed Ahmed Pasha Quadri

-Syed Ahmed Pasha Quadri is an Indian politician.
-He is a member of AIMIM party.
-Quadri was the trusted confidante and close friend of late Sultan Salahuddin Owaisi.
+Syed Ahmed Pasha Quadri (1953 – 3 February 2026) was an Indian politician.
+He was a member of the AIMIM party.
+Quadri was the trusted confidante and close friend of the late Sultan Salahuddin Owaisi.
 Quadri won from Charminar Assembly constituency in 2004 and was able to retain it in 2009, 2014 and 2018 assembly elections.
-He was retired from the post of MLA candidate of AIMIM Yakutpura ahead of the 2023 Telangana Legislative Assembly.
-He currently serves as the general secretary of AIMIM.
+He retired from the post of MLA candidate of AIMIM Yakutpura ahead of the 2023 Telangana Legislative Assembly.
+Quadri died from kidney disease on 3 February 2026, at the age of 72.